GUIDE 2025

 1. Be conscious of timing

-Think of the person you are giving feedback to, and consider whether they are in the best mindset to get your feedback and if you are in the mindset to provide it.
-Strong and negative emotions can cloud over a person’s ability to tolerate feedback, so they try to reinforce or redirect them.
+Think of the person you are giving feedback to and consider whether they are in the best mindset to receive your feedback and whether you are in the mindset to provide it.
+Strong and negative emotions can cloud a person’s ability to tolerate feedback, so they try to reinforce or redirect it.
 Wait for a better time to give feedback.

 2. Be prepared